Anubhav-1020/DSA-Journey---From-0-to-Hero/README.md

 The programming language used will be C++.
 If somebody thinks that the roadmap needs modification pls feel free to share your suggestions.
 I will definitely take that in consideration.

-The platforms that I will ve using to practice problems are as follows -
+The platforms that I will be using to practice problems are as follows -

 1. Leetcode
 2. CodeForces